Squash Vine Borer

 If you live in an area that has a long growing season, it might be possible to start another crop and set it out after the adults moths have gone.
 There are some varieties of zucchini and squash that are faster maturing than others.

 The usual advice of rotating crops and not planting the same plant in the same spot applies as does getting rid of all the debris in the fall, and turning the ground over fall and spring to eliminate as many cocoons as possible.
+If you remove the old squash quite early in the fall you will be disposing of grubs still in the stems.
+Don't put them in the compost heap though.
+They will come out and go into the ground to mature.
+You can burn the old stems or put them in the organic recycling if you have it.

 I've heard of people putting a tarp or clear plastic over a piece of ground and just letting the sun warm it up.
 This either kills whatever is under the tarp or causes the insect to emerge too soon and die.
 I think that would be an easy experiment to run before planting the baby squash.
 This is called soil solarization.
 Here is my page on the process